 Decorate your toast, pancakes, or waffles with cream cheese, blueberries, strawberries and bananas.

-Check out the Life With the Littles blog for a toast and fruit flag and tons of amazing red, white, and blue snacks — everything from flag-colored Rice Krispie treats to jello parfaits and dipped pretzel sticks.
+Life With the Littles blog for a toast and fruit flag and tons of amazing red, white, and blue snacks — everything from flag-colored Rice Krispie treats to jello parfaits and dipped pretzel sticks.
+6 Create Chalk Art

 A box of sidewalk chalk can keep the kids busy for ages.
 On July 4th, take out the red, white and blue chalk and let them go crazy.
 Make star templates for them and they can trace them all over the driveway.
 They can even create their own driveway art fireworks display by drawing "explosions" of any color.